Alabama Alcohol Laws: Learn the Laws and Follow Them!

 B. Buying Alcohol

 It’s illegal for people under 21 to buy alcohol.
 Or to try buying it.
-It’s a criminal act to use a false ID to buy alcohol.
+It’s a crime to use a false ID to buy alcohol.
 Or to try to buy it.
 The state can suspend the offender’s driver’s license.
-On the other hand, youth may buy alcohol to help law enforcement entrap clerks.
+On the other hand, youth may buy alcohol to help police entrap clerks.

 Thus, those under 21 may not take communion wine.
 Or wine with Seder.
 Parents may not serve their own children in their own homes.
 The U.S. Constitutional right of religious freedom?
 It doesn’t seem to exist for those under 21 in the state.